 Nick studied English at Cambridge, and then lived for several years in the Alpujarras mountains in southern Spain where he helped to edit the letters of Robert Graves.

 Nick adapted the acclaimed memoir ROMULUS MY FATHER by Raimond Gaita as a feature film for Arena Films in Australia, directed by Richard Roxburgh and starring Eric Bana and Franka Potente.
 The film won Best Feature and many other awards at the Australian Film Institute Awards.

-Mammoth Screen are developing Nick’s RAHOTEP novels (see below) for a television series written by Patrick Harbinson.
+Mammoth Screen are developing Nick’s RAHOTEP trilogy of novels for a television series written by Patrick Harbinson.

-Nick adapted TO REACH THE CLOUDS by Philipe Petite, an account of his 1974 high-wire walk between the Twin Towers, for Giles Croft at Nottingham Playhouse in June 2006.
+Nick adapted TO REACH THE CLOUDS by Philipe Petite, an account of his 1974 high-wire walk between the Twin Towers, for Giles Croft at Nottingham Playhouse.
 He has also written a stage adaptation of Anna Funder’s prize-winning STASILAND.
 His one-hour play for young people, SUCCESS, was commissioned by the National’s Connections project, and performed at the Olivier Theatre.

 He has translated PERIBANEZ by Lope de Vega, which was performed at the Cambridge Arts Theatre, and THE BURNED GARDEN by Juan Mayorga performed at the Royal Court.